 Renting your condo in Danbury gives you immediate cash flow every month.
 Your tenant should be paying their rent on time every month.
 As the owner, you are still responsible for your mortgage payment, monthly association dues and annual property taxes.
 Your tenant would be responsible for their own utility bills.
-With renting, I advise clients budget for vacancies, cost to turnover the unit to get it ready for the new tenant (cleaning, any painting, etc) and upgrades down the road for mechanical systems and applicances.
+With renting, I advise clients budget for vacancies, cost to turnover the unit to get it ready for the new tenant (cleaning, any painting, etc) upgrades down the road for mechanical systems, & applicances, as well as replacing of carpeting.
 Most tenants to treat their residence fine, but there is no guarantee, despite checking references and credit,if the tenant will be a success.
 However, you do collect a security deposit up before the tenant moves in.
 In Connecticut, the written lease does stay with the property, which for example means if you sell your property on May 10, 2016 and the written lease is up September 1,2017, you can not kick the tenants out.
 It is also more difficult to get a mortgage a new home that you buy if you already have a mortgage on your current house.I can provide to prospective landlords an estimate of what how much monthly rent your property can get.
 With renting, owners can wait out the market if you feel the current value is too low or use the time to pay down their mortgage to build equity, but there is no guarantee on the future values or how the tenant will treat your property.

 It is your decision on how you wish to proceed. if you are not sure which is the best option for your situation, please request a confidential market analysis for a sales price or a rental price below.
 In some cases, I've advised owners to put up to for sale and for rent, and go with whatever the strongest option is based on how the market reacts.
 I am here to help-I look forward to hearing from you.